linien-org/linien/README.md

 -   **Client-server architecture**: Autonomous operation on RedPitaya.
     One or multiple GUI clients or python clients can connect to the server.
 -   **Autolock**: Click and drag over a line, and Linien will automatically lock to it.
+This algorithm is built to be noise and jitter tolerant.
 -   **IQ demodulation**: Optimize demodulation phase in an instant
 -   **Noise analysis**: Record power spectral density (PSD) of the error signal for analyzing noise of the locked laser and for optimizing PID parameters
 -   **Lock detection**: Linien is capable of detecting loss of lock.
 -   **Automatic relocking**: in that case, it relocks autonomously.
 -   **Machine learning** is used to tune the spectroscopy parameters in order to optimize the signal
--   **Remote-controllable**: The client libraries can be used to control or monitor the spectroscopy lock with python.
+-   **Remote-controllable**: the client libraries can be used to control or monitor the spectroscopy lock with python.
 -   **Combined FMS+MTS**: Linien supports dual-channel spectroscopy that can be used to implement [combined FMS+MTS](https://arxiv.org/pdf/1701.01918.pdf)